SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 ## Selections

-The only selection modes available are cuboid and extend.
+The only selection modes currently available are cuboid, extend and sphere.
 The other selection modes that you find in the planned command list will be implemented in the future.

 One thing this has over the Java mod, is the ability to see selections, and not be limited to a specific version of Minecraft, or structure blocks.
 This can be toggled with `;drawsel`.

 ## Kit

 Unlike the original mod, which was made for a game intended for keyboard only, this addon is made for all kinds of devices.
-The purpose of the kit, which can be received with `;kit`, is to be able to use WorldEdit's more common features more easily.
+The purpose of the kit, which you can get with `;kit`, is to be able to use WorldEdit's more common features more easily.
 See [Kit](usage/kit.md) for more info.